dwhelan/ok_computer/README.md

 - retain Elixir pipe behaviour

 ## To do
+- provide Module
 - should not import over-ridden Kernel operators
+- validate source provided to Operator
+  - currently it silently fails if incorrect
 - pipe wrappers for other monads (protocol?)
 - implement applicatives
 - other monads: reader, writer, state ...